 Even though the prime responsibility of every organisation should be respecting employees’ opinions, human dignity, and confidentiality of private life (Bowie & Duska, 1990, p.
 86), many companies violate such rights.
 Some companies even take photos of their remote-working employees every 10 minutes through their laptop or PC webcams.
 Undoubtedly, there is something massively intrusive about a digital panopticism which allows the tracking of their employees’ every move.

 What is a Panopticon?

 Michael Foucault’s concept of panopticism comes from Jeremy Bentham’s “panopticon”, a building design which allows a watchman to observe prisoners without them knowing whether or not someone is watching them.
 The basic structure for this building is that of a central tower with cells surrounding it (see fig. 1).
 In the cells are prisoners and in the tower is a watchman.
 Furthermore, each cell has a window on its outer wall through which sunlight passes -illuminating the cell interior-.
 Because the tower has blind windows, the watchman is able to see everyone in the cells, but the cell occupiers are not able to see the watchman.
 As a consequence, they have to assume that there is always a person in the tower watching them.

 What is Panopticism?

 From Bentham’s panopticon, Foucault derived his concept of panopticism, which he defines in Truth and Juridical Forms as a trait of society by which individuals are under constant surveillance and control.
 In Foucault’s words:

 “Panopticism is one of the characteristic traits of our society.
-It’s a type of power that is applied to individuals in the form of continuous individual supervision, in the form of control, punishment, and compensation, and in the form of correction, that is, the molding and transformation of individuals in terms of certain norms.
+It’s a type of power that is applied to individuals in the form of continuous individual supervision, in the form of control, punishment, and compensation, and in the form of correction, that is, the moulding and transformation of individuals in terms of certain norms.
 This threefold aspect of panopticism – surveillance, control, correction – seems to be a fundamental and characteristic dimension of the power relations that exist in our society. (…) Today we live in a society programmed basically by Bentham, a panoptic society, a society where panopticism reigns.”
 (Foucault 70)